 Are you interested in purchasing carbon offsets?

 Certified carbon offsets from Second Nature’s Carbon Credit and Purchasing Program (C2P2) are available on a yearly basis.
+Second Nature partners with Bluesource to market these credits.

 The Carbon Credit and Purchasing Program enables leading colleges and universities in the Climate Leadership Network to sell their carbon reductions as a strategy to finance deeper emissions reductions on campus.
 To be eligible, campuses must perform within the top 15% of their peers in the Climate Leadership Network in terms of annual greenhouse gas reductions.
 Schools can generate offsets by reducing their campus-wide energy-based emissions, or through a top-performing LEED certified building.
 All offsets are third-party certified to the Verified Carbon Standard.